Preparing to Teach

 #4 Simpler is Better

 One to three ideas per slide is ideal.
-Visuals do have much greater impact than text, so use them, but avoid unnecessary animations.
+Visuals do have a much greater impact than text, so use them, but avoid unnecessary animations.
 Go for bold or italics when needed but skip drop-shadows, underlines, and other text decorations.
 Use contrast to your advantage and emphasize and stylize sparsely for greater impact.

 Always remember that the slide should not be the ultimate source of content and information.
 Your speech should be!
 If you are saying everything you need to say through text on the slides, what’s the point of presenting it?